 Do you need help paying bills now, or want to lower your bills, but the thought of negotiating scares you?
 Or, does it seem like a lot of effort?
 If so, you can use bill negotiation services to do the work for you.

 Just keep in mind that with most services they will not cancel something without notifying you first, giving you the ability to overrule any cancelation you wish.

-Below are the top bill negotiation services that work on your behalf to save money.
+Below are the best bill negotiation services that work on your behalf to save money.

 Trim helped users save over $1 million per month, according to their website.
 When you open an account, they connect to your bank account to analyze your bills.
 From there, Trim determines how much savings they can score for users.